 We all play a role in the many functions of the watershed we live in.
 The health of our waterway depends on how we use the land of our watershed.
 Collective action is necessary for a watershed to have a healthy waterway and ecosystem.
 The only way to achieve this goal is to preserve the watershed’s purpose and functions.
 We are the answer!

 In the meantime, check out the Richland Creek Soils Map, one of several we’ve created for the WE story.
 This map is interactive!
 Click to get more information on the various soil types in our watershed.
 To get the full USDA description, download this pdf.
-Get the Dirt on Soil has more information about soil too.
+Find more information about soil on our Get the Dirt on Soil blog piece.